GreenRobot123/clothing-database/README.md

 ### Adding New Clothes

 The **Adding New Clothes** feature streamlines the process of expanding your clothing collection.
 Access a user-friendly input form to effortlessly add details for new clothing items.
 Enhance your database with the latest additions to your wardrobe, ensuring a comprehensive and up-to-date collection.

+## Database

+Modifications implemented in the DataGrid and Forms seamlessly incorporate and refresh the database with new and updated information.

 ## License